-If your answers are “YES!” then learn more about Why Mercyhurst is the campus you’ll be excited to be calling home.
+If your answers are “YES!”, then Mercyhurst is the campus you’ll be excited to be calling home!

 We value the work you’ve already completed as a Mercyhurst student and hope that you value the opportunity to continue on at the Hurst.
 As you consider the switch to Erie campus as an internal transfer, and once you have an idea about what you may want to study, you’ll want to do the following: [NOTE: If you’re not sure which bachelor’s degree to study just yet, give admissions a call to discuss your options before filling out the form- (814) 824-2202.]

 - Complete the Mercyhurst University Program Change Form.
 Print and fill out the Academic Program Change Form.
-You can drop it off to Jackie Fink in Miller 120 at the MNE campus or scan and email it to firstname.lastname@example.org.
-The undergraduate admissions office will consider this a ‘quick application’ and it will put you on their radar for follow up.
+You can drop it off to Doug Gifford in Miller Hall 10A on the Mercyhurst North East campus.
+Mr. Gifford will meet with you to ensure the form is properly completed.

 - File a FAFSA for the upcoming school year.
 If you are transferring to the Erie campus for the fall semester be sure to fill out a FAFSA for the following school year as soon as possible!
 This will maximize your financial aid eligibility.

 - Stay tuned for an email and/or phone call from Erie campus admissions.
 The enrollment counselor will want to discuss your program goals, transfer credits, financial aid and any other topics you may have questions about.

 - Stay tuned for an email and/or phone call from a bachelor’s degree faculty member.
 As we move your file through the system, you’re assigned a faculty adviser.
 He or she will want to discuss your academic background and what to expect upon entering your bachelor’s degree program.